SuJiaKuan/ubi_sns_anal/README.md

-# Basic Income Attitude Analysis for Taiwanese Polical People on Facebook
+# Basic Income Attitude Analysis for Taiwanese Polical People on SNS